objetos/q_iterators/_index.md

 }
 ```

-While straightforward and familiar, this pattern is prone to [off-by-one](https://en.wikipedia.org/wiki/Off-by-one_error) and [indexing errors](https://en.wikipedia.org/wiki/Array_data_structure#Indexing), and requires additional logic for filtering.
+While straightforward and likely familiar, this pattern is prone to [off-by-one](https://en.wikipedia.org/wiki/Off-by-one_error) and [indexing errors](https://en.wikipedia.org/wiki/Array_data_structure#Indexing), and requires additional logic for filtering.
 It remains a useful fallback, but the iterator methods are typically cleaner and safer.

 ## Method Overview